 In 2021, Kantinon had some kind of a big comeback.
 It used to be one of our favorite places to eat in Rovinj, for the food and the atmosphere, but in the last couple of years, the place went downhill with quite inconsistent quality of the food (sometimes it was great, and sometimes not so great).
 But with the new chef in charge, in 2021, it was seriously one of the really good places where to eat in Rovinj.

-Located at Rovinj’s waterfront, overlooking the old town, tavern Kantinon offers a cozy and casual atmosphere featuring the typical decor of an Istrian tavern.
+Located at Rovinj’s waterfront, overlooking the old town, the tavern Kantinon offers a cozy and casual atmosphere featuring the typical decor of an Istrian tavern.
 The dishes are based on fresh, local produce.
-Here you can taste traditional Istrian dishes, including calamari with potatoes simmered in their own sauce, shellfish in white wine, homemade aubergine gnocchi.
+Here you can taste traditional Istrian dishes, including calamari with potatoes simmered in their own sauce, shellfish in white wine, and homemade aubergine gnocchi.
 Meat lovers can enjoy dishes like steak tagliatta, T-bone, or roasted chicken.

 Contacts: Obala Alzo Rismondo 18, Rovinj | t: +385 52 816 075 | e: [email protected]

 Tutto Bene – $$